chuacw/JSONRPC_Framework/README.md

 end;
 ```
 No matter what your design is, your interface needs to descend from IJSONRPCMethods.

+You'll also need to register the interface by calling InvRegistry.RegisterInterface
+on your interface, like so:

+InvRegistry.RegisterInterface(ISomeJSONRPC)

+It is recommended that you call RegisterInterface in the initialization, so
+that if you implement the server at the same time, the interface is registered
+on the server side as well.

 Obtaining an ISomeJSONRPC interface
 ---